yodrew/darkroomretreat/manuscript/prepare.md

 # 6 - prepare {#prepare}

-These things will help you prepare for a retreat.
-When I have offered retreats, I used the following registration form with clients as well as the menu and list of things to bring.
+The following registration form, menu, and list of things to bring help one prepare for a retreat.
 Whether retreating at home or at a center, I suggest you read it and fill out the questionnaire to help you prepare mentally for the retreat.
 Likewise, give it to those whose retreats you support.

+Marion Abbott amassed a [____long list of centers____](http://darknessretreats.wordpress.com) at her new blog about darkroom retreating.
+She also [____mapped them____](https://www.zeemaps.com/map?group=2075542).
+Most are spiritual or therapeutic centers, but some will support a hygienic retreat if you know what to ask for and what you are doing.
+More centers appear each year.

 ## register {#register}

-Register for your retreat here.
 Follow instructions carefully.

 ### general {#general}

-1. Read this book.
+1. Finish reading this book.
 Quiz later.
 2. Select dates for your retreat from the calendar below.
 Retreats begin at 18:00 and end at 12:00 four or eight mornings later.
 For example, a 4-day retreat that begins on Monday evening would end on Friday morning.
 3. Respond by [____*email*____](#bio) to the questionnaire below.
 Responses of one or two sentences per question are sufficient.
-4. Send deposit by Bitcoin, PayPal, credit card
+4. Send deposit by cryptocurrency, PayPal, credit card, or inquire for other methods
 5. Bring things listed below

 ### terms {#terms}